 If you’re experiencing any signs or symptoms requiring root canal treatment, such as severe toothache or sensitivity, please complete the form below.
 One of the team will contact you promptly.

-Signs and symptoms that indicate the need for root canal treatments include severe sensitivity to hot and cold (particularly if it is recurrent), toothache/stabbing pain that lasts for hours or disturbs your sleep, gum swelling around the teeth, facial swelling, and discolouration.
+Signs and symptoms that indicate the need for endodontic treatment include severe sensitivity to hot and cold (particularly if it is recurrent), dental abscess, severe tooth pain that lasts for hours or disturbs your sleep, gum swelling around the teeth, facial swelling, and discolouration.
 If a tooth has to be reattached because it was knocked out through trauma OR if the tooth was cracked because of trauma, the chances of needing this fantastic treatment is very high.

 With our state-of-the-art equipment and personalised approach to treatment, you’ll leave our practice with a beautiful smile and renewed confidence in your oral health.
 Now that you understand the signs and symptoms requiring root canal treatment let’s discuss the different types of root canal procedures available at London Dental Specialists.

 Non-surgical root canal therapy is the most commonly performed type of root canal and involves accessing the tooth through a small hole drilled into its surface.
 During this procedure, our specialists remove the infected pulp and root canals of your tooth, sanitise it, fill it with rubber (gutta-percha), and cover it with a dental crown designed to resemble your natural tooth.